Messy Church at Home

 Venue: At your house

 Welcome to Messy Church at Home.
-This session is designed to help all ages understand the parable of the good Samaritan.
+This session is designed to help all ages understand the importance of prayer.
+Jesus' followers asked him to teach them how to pray.
+He answered by teaching them this prayer (see below).
+Why don't you try joining in?

 How to Use this Page

 Remember, Messy Church is for ALL AGES so do the activities together as a family and get involved in exploring the theme by discussing the ‘Talk About’ points.

 Click on the videos to watch the craft demonstrations and the celebration message and songs.